aras-p/glsl-optimizer/src/gallium/docs/source/tgsi.rst

 .. opcode:: SVIEWINFO - query the dimensions of a given sampler view.
-               dst receives width, height, depth or array size and number of mipmap levels.
+               dst receives width, height, depth or array size and number of mipmap levels as int4.
 The dst can have a writemask which will specify what info is the caller interested in.
                SVIEWINFO dst, src_mip_level, sampler_view